 7. Go to Edit from the top and click on Auto-Blend Layers.
 You will get another box.
 From this new window, select the Stack Images instead of Panorama and then click Ok.

 8. From this new window, select the Stack Images instead of Panorama and then click Ok.

 9. You have to wait here a few seconds and everything is good, you will have such an image with full focus.
 See the image below, all the layers are masked.
 This automated tool has taken the properly focused portions from all the images and blended together which results in high quality full focused product image.

 10. Anyway, it is all about focus stacking and auto-blending.
 But if you want a more lucrative image, you can retouch your image more.
 What result we have got is attached below.
 Look at the image, we have removed the background to place white another.
 We again open it in Lightroom and do more retouching as our product image required.
 Zoom the image, you will get a properly focused image.

 Focus stacking using GIMP is pretty much more complex than that in Photoshop.
 The task here is manual that demands skill and experience of the designers whereas focus stacking and photo blending in Photoshop is completely automatic.

-This manual technique sounds easy, but still it is more complex and a designer should have the proper knowledge about layer masking, guides, merge images, etc. Even, sometimes it cannot produce full focused image like Photoshop that is unparalleled so far considering focus stacking and image auto-blending.
+This manual technique sounds easy, but still, it is more complex and a designer should have the proper knowledge about layer masking, guides, merge images, etc. Even, sometimes it cannot produce a fully focused image like Photoshop that is unparalleled so far considering focus stacking and image auto-blending.